 List of the doctors

 That is one of the nice-to-have telehealth features that helps in the pre-diagnosis stage and treatment itself.
 The functionality is quite diverse.
-As far as filling in the simple questionnaire the patient knows what specialists to contact or doctors can gather necessary data on the current patient conditions before the video visit or call.
+As far as filling in the simple questionnaire, the patient knows what specialists to contact, or doctors can gather necessary data on the current patient’s condition before the video visit or call.
 The more details the specialists gather, the more accurate diagnosis is made.

 Video and audio calls

-It is required to provide the technical support that raises customer engagement, solves disputes between patients and doctors, conducts negotiations on service, payment, and insurance-related questions.
-Moreover, the development team has to find solutions to moderate software platforms including user feedback, doctors’ workload, etc. For example, tracking the visits actuality is rather important so the patients aren’t charged for canceled or missed visits and doctors aren’t paid for services that they don’t provide.
+It is required to provide the technical support that raises customer engagement, solves disputes between patients and doctors, and conducts negotiations on service, payment, and insurance-related questions.
+Moreover, the development team has to find solutions to moderate software platforms, including user feedback, doctors’ workload, etc. For example, tracking the visits’ actuality is rather important, so the patients aren’t charged for canceled or missed visits, and doctors aren’t paid for services that they don’t provide.

 The advanced calendar would be a great addition to the functional telehealth software system.
-Patients would benefit from the customized designs, synchronization with other calendars and integration with scheduling features of doctor portals.
-It allows users to easily find free appointment slots due to doctors’ availability, schedule calls/video visits and set automatic reminders on the upcoming events.
-Moreover, this app feature can become a customized tool to develop and maintain healthy habits like physical activities, the sleep schedule, staying hydrated and taking medicine on time.
-The more features you add the better time management tool you present for your users.
-One thing to remember here is being complex under the hood, it has to be clear and easy to use for patients.
+Patients would benefit from the customized designs, synchronization with other calendars, and integration with scheduling features of doctor portals.
+It allows users to easily find free appointment slots due to doctors’ availability, schedule calls/video visits, and sets automatic reminders on upcoming events.
+Moreover, this app feature can become a customized tool to develop and maintain healthy habits like physical activities, a sleep schedule, staying hydrated, and taking medicine on time.
+The more features you add, the better time management tool you present for your users.
+One thing to remember here is being complex under the hood; it has to be clear and easy to use for patients.